 - recovery days between high-intensity efforts

-Recovery ensures that strength continues to rise instead of plateauing.
+Recovery is what keeps your strength rising instead of plateauing.

 Where Most Athletes Go Wrong